emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder.md

 ![2](http://tiptoes.ca/wp-content/uploads/2015/02/3563420741_847725b086_m.jpg)

-*In addition to data collection for FFOS, we'll need your help collecting pricing of FFOS competitiors.
+Leveling-up our data collection, a new activity will be added to the Market Pulse Web App for easy collection pricing for FFOS competition phones.

 * Web Stores